How do I backup my Quicken file using Dropbox on Mac?

-If you want to retain all your existing, automatic backups in Dropbox, (along with your Quicken file), move your existing "Automatic Backups" folder to the new Dropbox directory you created in step 1 above.
+If you want to retain all your existing, automatic backups in Dropbox, move your existing "Automatic Backups" folder to the new Dropbox directory you created in step 1 above.
 Just make sure it's called "Automatic Backups".
 However, note that in step 3c above, you should still select the "Quicken Backup Files" (not the "Automatic Backups" folder).

 Manually put your Quicken Backup Files on Dropbox

 If you don't want backups in your Dropbox automatically, you can just place a backup file there manually as needed.

 - Create a folder in your Dropbox folder (we recommend "Quicken Backup Files").